Quintium/QuintTest/README.md

 ## Docs
 ### Installation
+#### Release
+To install a released version of QuintTest, download the latest QuintTest release from GitHub.
+Extract the files and add the directory that QuintTest.exe is in to your PATH environment variable, so it can be accessed from any directory.

+#### From source
-To install QuintTest, clone the repository and install the requirements with pip.
-Make sure pip is installed on your machine.
+To install QuintTest from the source, clone the repository and install the requirements with pip.
+Make sure git, Python and pip are installed on your machine.
 Feel free to use venv to contain the installed libraries inside the project.

 ```
 git clone https://github.com/Quintium/QuintTest